blynkkk/docs/tutorials/getting-started/common-navigation-and-actions-reference.md

 ## Tables

-Table is the main type of data display in Blynk.360.
+Table is the main type of data display in Blynk.Console.

 ![](../../.gitbook/assets/products_table.png)